bugltd/ComfyLab-Pack/wiki/examples/XY Plot/LoRA testing/Epochs vs Seeds/README.md

 - [Epochs vs Random seeds](#epochs-vs-random-seeds)

 > [!TIP]
-> Here we do not customize the grid look, but it can easily be done by plugging the `OutputConfig: Grid` node to `XY Plot: Render`.
+> Here we do not customize the grid look, but it can be done easily by plugging the `Plot Config: Grid` node to `XY Plot: Render`.

 ## Overview